mbinet1/inject-retrieve-public/README.md

 The repository contains the following folders:

 - "inject_retrieve", which has most of the code.
-The only file that should be changed by the user (unless debugging is needed) is "current_parameters.py". "ir_main.py" is the on that should be run.
+The only file that should be changed by the user (unless debugging is needed) is "current_parameters.py". "ir_main.py" is the one that must be run.

 - "permanent", which has a programme to download Kepler curves, and one to bin PLATO lighcurves to any desired cadence (multiple of 25 seconds).